Support us 😍

 Violence themes in marketing or advertising are a massive issue, especially when used in children’s advertising and/or advertising likely to be seen by kids.

-In 2015, the UK’s Advertising Standards Authority banned a double-page Miu Miu ad with actress Mia Goth (then 22) that ran in British Vogue.
+In 2015, the UK’s Advertising Standards Authority banned a double-page Miu Miu ad with actor Mia Goth (then 22) that ran in British Vogue.

 Miu Miu banned ad Mia Goth 2015